 Periodic_3_triangulation_traits_3and the concept

 CGAL::lloyd_optimize_mesh_2()that implements the Lloyd (or Centroidal Voronoi Tesselation) optimization algorithm in a Constrained Delaunay Triangulation.
 For optimization, the triangulation data structure on which the mesher relies needs its

 VertexBasetemplate parameter to be a model of the new concept

 Point Set Processing and Surface Reconstruction from Point Sets

-to estimate the normals of a point set and it is particularly suited to point sets with noise.
+CGAL::vcm_estimate_normals()to estimate the normals of a point set and it is particularly suited to point sets with noise.

-- Add the possibility to sort points on a sphere along
+- Added the possibility to sort points on a sphere along a space-filling

 Geometric Object Generators

-- Add new random generator of points in a 2D and 3D triangle and in a
+- Added new random generator of points in a 2D and 3D triangle and in a